-A question we often hear is “how do I improve my SEO and drive more traffic to my website.”
+A question we often hear is “how do I improve my SEO and drive more traffic to my website.
+We want to do the SEO Basics.”

-Unfortunately, the answer to this question isn’t as simple as using better keywords more often.
+Unfortunately, the answer isn’t as simple as just using better keywords more often.
 Though keywords are a critical component—there are a variety of aspects to SEO you need to be aware of—and they all play an important role in your website performance on search and your inbound marketing.

 Improving your website’s ranking in search engine results requires that you address the fundamental structure of your content, the keywords you use, as well as the technical performance and infrastructure of your website.